Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Application of ZTA on the Cellular Data Plane

 In O-RAN, user-plane traffic traverses from the RAN to the 5G core through the CU-UP (see Figure~\ref{fig:oran-architecture}).
 This makes the CU-UP a natural candidate for acting as a policy enforcement point, as it mediates all user traffic entering or exiting the radio access network.

 However, a key limitation arises from the lack of standardized use cases in O-RAN that support inspection or enforcement based on application-layer semantics (i.e., IP, transport layer and application layer stacks).
-In contrast to Software-Defined Networking (SDN) paradigms—where switches may forward packets to a centralized controller for classification (e.g., using Packet-In messages)—the O-RAN E2 Application Protocol (E2AP) is limited in scope to RAN control and telemetry functions.
+In contrast to SDN paradigms, where switches may forward packets to a centralized controller for classification (e.g., using Packet-In messages), the O-RAN E2 Application Protocol (E2AP) is limited in scope to RAN control and telemetry functions.
 Current E2 service models focus on radio resource management, mobility, performance monitoring, and QoS control, but they do not support packet inspection, or application-layer flow identification.

-As a result, xApps in the Near-RT RIC are fundamentally constrained to operate on RAN-level metrics such as throughput, Channel Quality Indicator (CQI), or Physical Resource Block (PRB) usage, rather than IP-layer or transport-layer information.
+As a result, xApps in the Near-RT RIC are fundamentally constrained to operate on RAN-level metrics such as throughput, CQI, or PRB usage, rather than IP-layer or transport-layer information.
 While application-layer inspection at the CU-UP may be technically feasible, it is highly implementation-specific and would rely on proprietary vendor capabilities.
 Furthermore, enforcing such policies would require out-of-band configuration channels not currently defined in the O-RAN specifications.

 Traffic filtering and enforcement are typically handled by the UPF in the 5G core, configured via the SMF over the N4 interface.
 However, in deployment scenarios where the O-RAN infrastructure is operated independently from the core (e.g., a private RAN operator partnering with a commercial 5G provider), the O-RAN operator lacks administrative control over the UPF, SMF, or PCF entities.
 This separation of control creates challenges for policy enforcement at the edge.
-An important research direction, therefore, is to investigate how traffic policies can be enforced within the RAN—particularly at the CU-UP or Near-RT RIC—prior to forwarding traffic to the core network.
+An important research direction, therefore, is to investigate how traffic policies can be enforced within the RAN particularly at the CU-UP or Near-RT RIC prior to forwarding traffic to the core network.

 Lacava et al.~\cite{lacava2025dapps} made a major step towards these directions.
 They introduced dApps, a novel extension to the O-RAN architecture designed to overcome the limitations of existing RICs, such as Near-RT RIC and Non-RT RIC, in handling real-time, user-plane data. dApps are lightweight, plug-and-play microservices co-located with CUs and DUs, enabling sub-10ms control loops and direct access to user-plane data like I/Q samples.
 The paper proposes a reference architecture for dApps, including a new E3 interface for real-time interaction with RAN nodes and an E2SM-DAPP service model for coordination with xApps.
 Specifically, dApps are capable of accessing a wide range of user-plane and telemetry data that are generally unavailable to higher-layer O-RAN applications such as xApps and rApps.
 These include: